BrickmakersGmbH/AspSecurityHeaders/README.md

 This will add *all* security headers, as well as a strict CSP and cookie policy.
 To further configure it and opt out of certain security controls, you can use the `configure` parameter of the method.
-In the following example, scripts, styles and images are allowed to be loaded from the current origin and reduces the minimum cookie same site requirements to be lax instead of strict.
+In the following example, scripts, styles and images are allowed to be loaded from the current origin and the minimum cookie same site requirements are reduced to be lax instead of strict.

 ```.cs
 public void Configure(IApplicationBuilder app)